- Supply chain operations management

 - Strategic operations management

 - Logistics and physical distribution

 - Strategic business analysis

-The MSc Operations and Supply Chain Management programme covers all aspects of effective operations and supply chain management in a highly competitive global marketplace.
-It looks at how successful operations and supply chain management can shape the sales and profit ambition of a business.
+The MSc Operations and Supply Chain Management programme covers all aspects of effective operations and supply chain management, in a highly competitive global marketplace.
+It looks at how successful operations and supply chain management can shape the sales and profit potential of a business.
 Combining XJTLU’s growing reputation and International Business School Suzhou’s dynamic and innovative international expertise, alongside intensive collaboration with the business community and proximity to the Yangtze River Delta region, the programme is one of the few English language masters programmes of its type in China.

 Throughout the programme, opportunities are provided for you to analyse and examine the most up-to-date developments in operations and supply chain practice through a series of industrial lectures and best practice industry visits.
 You will be equipped with the knowledge and skills needed to reach senior managerial positions or become an operations, logistics and supply chain management strategist.